WebEngineering-Univaq/WE_Lecture_Slides/english/Javascript_EN.book.md

 An exception may be raised by libraries or by JavaScript code written by the user, through the `throw` keyword.

 To handle exceptions, you can use the `try ... catch ... finally` construct.

+Javascript allows you to pass *any type of value* to `throw`, which will then be captured by `catch` constructs.
+However, it is always advisable to `throw` an `Error` object (a Javascript predefined object) or one of its predefined (such as `RangeError` or `TypeError`) or user-defined (via the `extends` construct of `class`) subclasses.
+The constructor of `Error` optionally accepts a text message and other options used to define its cause and location.

 <!------------------- END SLIDE 079 it -------------------------->